Applicable to MS SQL Server 2017, 2016, 2014, 2012, 2008, and older versions

 You can run MS SQL Server Management Studio in your system and take the steps below to restore the deleted SQL database now:

 Step 1.
-Go to the Toolbar, click on "New Query" button.
+Go to the Toolbar, and click on the "New Query" button.

 Step 2.
 On a new query page, enter the following SQL command: